a guide for creative business owners

 When people talk about a brand, they’re giving public recognition to the branding work that has been done.
 When the brand the public perceives lines up with the goals of the branding work you undertook, you have branded successfully—that is, you have created the brand you intended to create.

 The brand is the thing.
 The branding is the action, the work that makes the thing possible.

 A brand is an experience—we’ve established that already.
 An experience has scads of pieces to it, whether it’s a trip to Disney World or a wedding reception or a cocktail hour at a boutique hotel.

 For an online business, the elements that comprise that experience are a little bit different.
 Typically, it’s less about tactile elements and more about what you can see, both from a design and communication point-of-view.
-The ones I’m listing here are an incomplete lit of the most talked-about brand elements for creative online businesses.
+The ones I’m listing here are an incomplete list of the most talked-about brand elements for creative online business.

 The words and phrases you use to talk about the work you do, the people you serve, and the things you believe in.

 Ex.
 Using “creative business owner” or “solopreneur” or “creative entrepreneur”

 Anything associated with your business that is not a logo.

 Ex.
 Twitter's Fail Whale and Moo's ink drop